MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/customer-card-add-in.md

 1. Select **Save configuration** to save the settings.

 1. Next, you need to assign security roles in Dynamics 365 so users can customize and see the customer card.
 In Dynamics 365, go to **Settings** > **Security** > **Users**.
 Select the users to edit user roles and select **Manage roles**.
-Assign the following roles:

-   - **Customer Insights Card Customizer**: Assign this role to users who will customize the content shown on the card for the whole organization.
+1. Assign the **Customer Insights Card Customizer** role to users who will customize the content shown on the card for the whole organization.

 ## Add Customer Insights controls to forms